Gerassim/symfony-docker/README.md

 ### Docker integration
 You can add docker to phpstorm, to see logs etc. Located under `Settings | Build, execution, deployment | Docker`

+##Docker machine
+If you prefer use docker-machine or in you os you could not use without docker-machine.
+First start new Virtualbox machine `docker-machine create test`.
+Now you need to know ip address.
+Type `docker-machine ip symfony-docker-machine`.
+Then ensure that terminals from what you use `docker-compose` commands have right env variables:
+`eval $(docker-machine env symfony-docker-machine)`.
+Don\`t forget to edit your host file.
+For some strange reason in linux mount of shared folders are screwed, so you have manually set up shared folders in virtual box, fyl then change `WORKING_DIR` relative to virtual box guest.
+As example for project in `/home/user/project` we will create shared folder in virtual box wit mounting path `/home/app`, and then change `WORKING_DIR` in .env file to `/home/app`.